decroik/inspect-privacy-and-trust/README.md

 ##Webshop scenario

 The [vocabulary](https://github.com/decroik/inspect-privacy-and-trust/blob/master/AnalyzePrivacyTrustVocab.idp) contains all the symbols that are required for modeling these services.
-This is applied to a [web shop scenario](https://github.com/decroik/inspect-privacy-and-trust/blob/master/scenario.txt).
+This is applied to a [web shop scenario](https://github.com/decroik/inspect-privacy-and-trust/blob/master/scenario.txt) (see  [Figure](https://github.com/decroik/inspect-privacy-and-trust/blob/master/scenario.png)).

 The services provided by the web shop are modeled in the input model.
 The conclusions about the privacy properties are summarized in this output file.